 The vanishing point established by the monolith occurs just below the bottom of the crescent moon.

 The film had opened with the alignment of the audience, moon, earth and sun.

 In shot 53, before the hominids awoke to the monolith appearing in their midst, we'd been shown a sliver of moon in the sky.

 Now we've an alignment of the monolith with the sun rising above it in combination with a waning moon.
 It's an impossible combination, isn't it?
-The waning moon in the northern hemisphere shows light on the left, whereas in the southern hemisphere it is on the right, so I'm assuming stills were taken for that shot about the equator or above for as seen in image 53 we have the waning moon with light on the left.
-Here we instead have the moon in a U shape with its horns pointed up.
+The waning moon in the northern hemisphere shows light on the left, whereas in the southern hemisphere it is on the right.
+I would have wondered if the stills were taken for that shot at about the equator or above for as seen in image 53 we have the waning moon with light on the left, but I read the 2nd unit African crew was in Nambia.
+(Is shot 53 reversed?)
+In shot 58 we instead have the moon in a U shape with its horns pointed up.
 I suppose rather like a spring moon.
 That moon is close to the sun which appears to be more a noon sun high in the sky, above the monolith, while the clouds belong to the sunrise.

 What we're seeing is an unnatural phenomena--one can't, of course, have a noon sun and a sunrise sun at the same time--and so this is instead an expression of a state of enlightenment for the hominids and not to be taken literally.
 This closely correlates with Nietzsche's writings of the "hour of noon" as always being the state of enlightenment of the eternal recurrence.

 And in every one of these cycles of human life there will be one hour where, for the first time one man, and then many, will perceive the mighty thought of the eternal recurrence of all things:- and for mankind this is always the hour of Noon.

 With the moon's horns pointing away from the sun, I am reminded more of symbolism concerning Taurus, the bull, and various horned deities.